 “The awesomeness is in the relationship between those two people who are collaborating to brainstorm and create something new together.
 Relationships are the most important thing,” he says.
 “You can’t just pull those out of thin air.
 Audio Test Kitchen is possible because of the network that we’ve built over the course of a 30-year career in this industry.”

-As of early 2020, Audio Test Kitchen has finally launched after two years of hard work.
+As of 2020, Audio Test Kitchen has finally launched after two years of hard work.
 Early signs indicate that the company will be a sustainable business, says Oana.
 But no matter the outcome, Oana has stood firm in pursuing his dreams and setting a positive example for his two children.